nhs-r-community/NHSRwaitinglist/cran-comments.md

 ## Release summary

-This is the first release of a package implementing R functions associated with waiting list management, aimed at the UK's National Health Service (NHS), and this package is a collaborative effort from the NHS-R Community.
+This is the first release of a package implementing R functions associated with waiting list management, aimed at the UK's National Health Service (NHS).
+This package is a collaborative effort from the NHS-R Community.
 This package support a preprint tutorial paper and series of webinars, with paper available at https://www.medrxiv.org/content/10.1101/2022.08.23.22279117v1.full.